It's not just numbers: Journeys into exploratory and proof-based mathematics

 Even More Math

 Though they have not been scheduled yet, I plan to host more sessions in this series.
+After this session, I will probably not be able to host another session for a few weeks, but we'll restart again once I'm free.
 If you're interested, keep posted by registering, and feel free to suggest ideas for future sessions!